 In order to have a payment/checkout system on your Showit website, you’ll need a third-party platform.
 You have the flexibility of choosing any cart system that works for your business.
 Your shop will be fully designed on Showit & then you simply add your Buy Buttons on the website through an embed code (very easy to place!)

-Shopify Lite is the most popular option for Showit users due to its affordable plan & ability to use Shopify’s powerful platform.
-You’ll need a Shopify Lite account to set up your products, payments, shipping/delivery, etc. After all your products are ready to go, you’re able to place Buy Buttons on your website.
+Shopify Starter Plan is the most popular option for Showit users due to its affordable plan & ability to use Shopify’s powerful platform.
+You’ll need a Shopify Starter account to set up your products, payments, shipping/delivery, etc. After all your products are ready to go, you’re able to place Buy Buttons on your website.

 Shopify Lite Pros: